taesiri/blog/_posts/2020-03-20-twitter-mining.md

 ## Do some plotting

 Before jumping into the NLP part, and after collecting some data, It is always nice to plot some aspect of you collected data.
 The very first thing to come to mind is to plot a heatmap of twitter's activity in each hour.
-When doing this for all of your tweets, regardless of a tweet is an original tweet or a re-tweet, it gives an interesting chart about what hour people go to sleep.
+So I decided to choose some Emojis and plot their original activity (only original tweets, not the re-tweets).

 <div id="dataset-picker" align='center'></div>
 <br>